Introduction to UK Child Student Visa

 Depending on your country of residence, you may need to:

-• Have your fingerprints and photograph taken at a visa application centre.
+• Have your fingerprints and photograph taken at a visa application center.

 • Use the ‘UK Immigration: ID Check’ app to scan your identity document.